What to consider when picking bandsaw size

 - Knowing the size of your bandsaw gives you the size of the stock you should run on the saw machine.

-- It allows you to match the size of your bandstand and your saw blade.
+- It allows you to match the size of your bandstand and saw blade.

 How do you cut a veneer on a bandsaw?

 Replace the original guides with Carter roller-bearing guides and upgrade the fence to pivot a few degrees.
-That way, you are allowed to adjust for the drift of the blade.
+That way, you are allowed to adjust for the blade’s drift.
 You can always rip the plank into narrower pieces, resaw it and rejoin the veneer’s edge to edge.

 You can use silicon-carbide hook-tooth blades, ½ in. or ¾ in. wide.
 The teeth come in a raker-5 pattern, making them alternate left, right, left, right, and have an unset raker tooth.
 Bimetal blades also work well on abrasive woods.
 However, they are for cutting metal at slower speeds and are more than twice the price of standard saw blades.

 Tune up and set up the bandsaw.
 Use a fresh blade and align the fence to the blade’s drift.
 A high saw fence provides full support, and it should be at least as high since the veneer will be wide.

 Prepare the plank by milling both faces and edges.
 Add several inches to the longest veneers you need when cutting the plank to length.
 Sometimes you need extra length if you put the veneers through the planer.

 When cutting the plank to width, stay closer to the finished width of the veneer.
 Mark a triangle on the end or edge of the plank so that the sliced veneers can easily be restacked in order.
 Machine your plank for the show veneer and prepare material to use as a backer on the veneered panels.